 History, Arts, or Something Kind of Random

 If you get this kind of minor, you are probably doing so chiefly for yourself and nobody else.
 Congrats.
 By crossing disparate fields of study such as engineering and music, you are well on your way.
 The downside?
-The value of such a minor will be completely lost on mega corporations who are looking to check prescribed boxes to fill out their team.
-In fact, in several cases, it may be a disadvantage because well meaning hiring managers will think “he/she is unfocused or distracted by other pursuits.”
-Congratulations, you don’t want to work for those kind of employers anyway.
+The value of such a minor will be completely lost on mega-corporations who are looking to check prescribed boxes to fill out their team.
+In fact, in several cases, it may be a disadvantage because well-meaning hiring managers will think “he/she is unfocused or distracted by other pursuits.”
+Congratulations, you don’t want to work for that kind of employer anyway.

-No. You won’t get good enough to be an effective coder in such few hours.
-The curriculum will be outdated by the time it passes through all the levels of approvals.
+Eh, probably not.
+These days, you can’t make it through an engineering curriculum without some exposure to computer science.
+But taking the minor route probably won’t turn you into an effective programmer in such a few hours.
+Not to mention, by the time the computer science curriculum hits academia, it’s usually outdated.
 A better bet is to learn how to code yourself via Udemy, online tutorials, and the like.
-The caveat here is if you do want to impress a big company who builds an integrated hardware/software product and is overly impressed with academic credentials.
-Sigh.
+The caveat here is if you do want to impress a big company that builds an integrated hardware/software product and feasts on impressive academic credentials.

 The Opportunity Cost

 There is always an opportunity cost from pursuing a minor.
 The time that you are spending pursuing a minor?
-You could be playing chess, running an e-commerce business, lifting weights, or socializing with friends.
-If any of those pursuits sounds frivolous, remember your time in university is short.
-There’s a lot of life to be lived post college.
+It might be a drag on your GPA.
+More importantly, you could be playing chess, running an e-commerce business, lifting weights, or socializing with friends.
+If any of those pursuits sound frivolous, remember your time in university is short.
+There’s a lot of life to be lived post-college.

 Which is Best?

 So which is the best minor?
 There is not a generic answer to this question, but there is a wrong minor.
-The wrong minor is pursued with the idea there will be a concrete monetary gain, a pedigree or prestige attached.
-The right minor is pursued because of a thirst for knowledge, a desire for self improvement, and a focus on the fundamentals of knowledge building.
+The wrong minor is pursued with the idea there will be a concrete monetary gain, a leg up in that engineering interview or a prestige bump.
+The right minor is pursued because of a thirst for knowledge, a desire for self-improvement, and a focus on the fundamentals of knowledge building.
 I leave you with a quote from the great Bill Walsh:

 I directed our focus less to the prize of victory than to the process of improving — obsessing, perhaps, about the quality of our execution and the content of our thinking; that is, our actions and attitude.
 I knew if I did that, winning would take care of itself.